History of Christian thought on persecution and tolerance: Historical background

 In its first three centuries, Christian thought was just beginning to define what it meant to be a Christian, distinct from paganism and Judaism, through its definitions of orthodoxy and heterodoxy.
 Early Christian writers worked to reconcile the Jewish founding story, the Christian gospel of the Apostles, and the Greek tradition of knowing the divine through reason, but the substance of Christian orthodoxy was increasingly found in the homogeneous canon of writings believed to be apostolic (written by the apostles), that had circulated widely as such, and the writings of the Church Fathers that were based on them.

 Persecution and tolerance are both the result of alterity, the state of otherness, and the question of how to properly deal with those who are 'outside' the defined identity.
 Like the other Abrahamic religions, Christian thought has included, from its beginnings, two ideals which have affected Christian responses to alterity: inclusivity (also called universality) and exclusivity, or as David Nirenberg describes them, our "mutual capacities for coexistence and violence."
-There is an inherent tension in all the Abrahamic traditions between exclusivity and inclusivity which is theologically and practically dealt with by each in different ways.
+There is an inherent tension in all the Abrahamic traditions between exclusivity and inclusivity, which is theologically and practically dealt with by each in different ways.

 Justo L. González traces three veins of Christian thought that began in the second century.
-Out of Carthage, Tertullian the lawyer (155–200 CE) wrote of Christianity as revelation of the law of God.
+Out of Carthage, Tertullian the lawyer (155–200 CE) wrote of Christianity as a revelation of the law of God.
 From the pluralistic city of Alexandria, Origen wrote of the commonalities between philosophy and theology, reason and revelation, seeing Christianity as the intellectual pursuit of transcendent truth.
-In Asia Minor and Syria, Irenaeus saw Christianity as God working in human history through its pastoral work of reaching people with God's love.
-Each vein of thought has continued throughout Christian history, and have impacted attitudes toward and practices of tolerance and persecution.
+In Asia Minor and Syria, Irenaeus saw Christianity as God working in human history through its pastoral work of bringing people into God's love.
+Each vein of thought has persisted throughout Christian history and has shaped attitudes toward and practices of tolerance and persecution.